…Sitting in a Tree:

 I speculated that after assuring himself of Snape’s sincerity (and no doubt trying very hard to dissuade him), Dumbledore had accepted the offer and pledged his support.
 Snape had accepted his role, and in the summer before Year 7 he was setting his life in order, so he can concentrate on his duty.

-What, I wondered, if Snape and Lily had become friends, not so much as Harry and Ginny are friends — and confidently expected to become more than friends, but more as Harry and Hermione are friends (or possibly to be even more accurate, as Ginny and Hermione are friends), and that Snape may have confided his mission to her?
+What, I wondered, was whether Snape and Lily had become friends — not so much as Harry and Ginny are friends — and confidently expected to become more than friends, but more as Harry and Hermione are friends (or possibly to be even more accurate, as Ginny and Hermione are friends), and that Snape may have confided his mission to her?
 At least to the degree of explaining why their friendship had to remain secret, kept in the background, and why he could no longer risk an open association with a Muggle-born witch.

 As well as the corollary that for her to be associated with him was not safe for her, either, and something of why.